boulesnane/DOSFS/README.md

 or you can just select a complete DATA file and split it to train and test files by entering the right percent value and press ok button :
 <img src="/screenshot/data2.PNG">

-Note : it is important to firstly select the type of the used data: discrete or continuous.
+Note : it is important to firstly select the type of the used data: discrete (working on it) or continuous.

 Afterwards, we select what objectif function we will use in our dynamic optimization algorithm (1-Filter:  FisherZ or MI,  2-KNN).
 <img src="/screenshot/data3.PNG">